Pharmacy

 All requests for medications to be dispensed by the RCH Pharmacy need to be done in person or in writing every time it is required.
 Due to the volume of requests we cannot schedule and automatically dispense for any patients.
 Once we have received your order we can process the prescription as per your requirements.

-If your child's prescription are kept on file at the RCH Pharmacy, you can send your supply request to us:
+If your child's prescriptions are kept on file at the RCH Pharmacy, you can send your supply request to us:

 If your child's prescription is with you: